 Please notice that you should have a fast network connection as all the Debian packages will be downloaded and installed via network.
-If you want to use a local mirror (strongly recommended if you plan to use grml-live more than once) checkout mkdebmirror (see /usr/share/doc/grml-live/examples/mkdebmirror), debmirror(1), reprepro(1) (see /usr/share/doc/grmllive/examples/reprepro/ for a sample configuration), apt-cacher(1) and approx(8).
-To avoid downloading the base system again and again check out the base tar.gz feature.
+If you want to use a local mirror (strongly recommended if you plan to use grml-live more than once) check-out mkdebmirror (see /usr/share/doc/grml-live/examples/mkdebmirror), debmirror(1), reprepro(1) (see /usr/share/doc/grml-live/examples/reprepro/ for a sample configuration), apt-cacher(1) and approx(8).
+To avoid downloading the base system again and again check out FAI's NFSROOT (see FAQ of this document for details).